090297-L/MvPNet-and-CPSFS-CLS/README.md

 Multi-view Perceptive Network for Few-Shot IC Package Substrates Surface Defect Classification: Benchmark Methodology and Dataset

 ## Data Link
-The dataset is uploaded into Google Drive, and the source train and val set data can be download in [here](https://drive.google.com/file/d/1fulLTcfHK7eb9ldH-M_pkF55djsDVT4Q/view?usp=drive_link).
+The dataset is uploaded into Google Drive, and the source train and val set data can be download in [Google drive](https://drive.google.com/file/d/1fulLTcfHK7eb9ldH-M_pkF55djsDVT4Q/view?usp=drive_link).

 ## AOI System and Dataset